 In our organisations we have context independent (context-free) constraints, some kind of background constraints that always are present, like shared understanding, purpose and goals for the organisation, which Alicia states, which are valid before we chosen the context that the organisation is operating in.
 In our definition of an organisation, we have “with a particular purpose”, where an organisation’s chosen purpose is a big constraint (in a positive sense) for what our way of working is meant for.
 The purpose gives the context we will operate in, i.e., the context of manufacturing, service, software product development, hardware product development, etc., which in turn means that we then have all the activated organizational principles we need to fulfil.
 The purpose will therefore indirectly give us a flourishing way of working for our organization if we follow the organizational principles, even though some iterations, with less and less changes are needed.
 This also means that we get a more and more structured way of working, which means that it is complicated and not complex to understand, i.e., if we have problems with our way of working, we can for sure find the root causes, the non-fulfilled organizational principles.

 Alicia also mentions some other context-free constraints, “preloaded in our mindset”, also called negative context-free constraints, like assumptions, bounding statements and cultural biases.
 But these really are emergent properties and emergent behaviour from our system (way of working).
 Since they all are emergent from interactions between our people, interactions that in turn depends on the way of working we have created, this means that they cannot be preloaded in our mindset, more than from an old system.
 Since we humans can have different roles in different “communities”, this means that we can have different “mindsets” due to the way of working in a community as well.
-This also shows that people and activities are on the right granularity level.
+This also shows that people and activities, once again, are on the right granularity level.
 And remember that we are heading for making a good system that is respecting our people, not gunning for changing them individually (to fit a bad system).
-Respect for people is the top principle that we need to follow, to generate new innovations, no matter if we are an organization, community, country etc. But, as soon as the top management in the hierarchy starts to over-control the people, for example due to need of continued power and money, the innovations will soon fade away since no one dare to make mistakes anymore.
+Respect for people is the top principle that we need to follow, to generate new innovations, no matter if we are an organization, community, country etc. But, as soon as the top management in the hierarchy starts to over-control the people, for example due to need of continued power, career and money, the innovations will soon fade away since no one dare to make mistakes anymore.

 Science is always the enabler for any organizational way of working, for any context, Clear, Complicated for Complex, even though more and more organizational principles will be activated, the more complex the context is.
 The activated science always needs to be fulfilled, no matter if we need to go to the moon, or we need to have a flourishing and innovative organization, where the latter of course is necessary for the former.
 It always means to make a proper systems design för the product or the organization, which will give us the needed cohesiveness, which actually is a new innovation.
 Alicia puts it a little different and mentions context-sensitive (enabling) constraints that are key to innovation.
 She continues with that all innovation constitutes a new form of cohesiveness (for example an integration of parts to a product at an Integration Event; a temporal context-sensitive constraint, according to Juarrero) after closure of the loop of context-sensitive (enabling) constraints.
 She states that closed loops create new endoskeleton for systems, organisations, enterprises, etc., and this new emergent in turn becomes the context-free constraints for any new component of the system.
 This means that the new endoskeleton, is our new systems design, for a product or an organization.